Plants, Scientific names, D.

 Giant spear lily, (Doryanthes palmeri), up to 4 m wide with long swoer-like ribbed leaves frmed into rosettes, native Australian food, Australia, Doryanthaceae

-Dovyalis abyssinica, Abyssinian dovyalis, Ethiopia, medium shrub, evergreen, male and female, fruit, small, orange tart, used fresh, jam, propagation from seeds, cuttings C great variation in fruit flavour and quality, Salicaceae
+Abyssinian dovyalis, (Dovyalis abyssinica), medium shrub, evergreen, male and female, fruit, small, orange tart, used fresh, jam, propagation from seeds, cuttings C great variation in fruit flavour and quality, Ethiopia, Salicaceae

 Kei apple, Daley's Fruit Trees.

-Dovyalis hebecarpa, Ceylon gooseberry, kitembilla, large shrub, evergreen, fast growing, male and female, fruit, small, dark, purple, sour, poor flavour, used juice, preserves, propagation from seeds, cuttings, vigorous, prolific, Salicaceae
+Kitembilla, (Dovyalis hebecarpa), large shrub, evergreen, fast growing, male and female, fruit, small, dark, purple, sour, poor flavour, used juice, preserves, propagation from seeds, cuttings, vigorous, prolific, Salicaceae

 Dovyalis hebecarpa X D. abyssinica, Hybrid Dovyalis, large shrub, male and female, fruit, medium yellowish-brown, subacid, used fresh, juice, jelly, evergreen, fast growing, air-layering, cuttings, plants vigorous, heavy bearing, Florida, Salicaceae